HaoranMiao/streaming-attention/README.md

 Monotonic Truncated Attention (MTA)
 ----

-MTA is described in this [manuscript](https://github.com/HaoranMiao/streaming-attention/blob/master/mta.pdf).
+MTA is briefly described in this [manuscript](https://github.com/HaoranMiao/streaming-attention/blob/master/mta.pdf).
+We have submitted this work to a journal and will release the source code of MTA soon.